Understanding Starts

 Better Citizens

-Democracy requires people who can argue against ideas they disagree with.
-Every debater becomes a better voter, juror, and community member.
+Democracy requires people who can argue against ideas without attacking people.
+Every debater becomes a better voter, juror, and neighbor.

 - More informed decision-making